 Later, NCPE championed both the Fair Pay Act and the Paycheck Fairness Act, which sponsor Rep. Rosa DeLauro of Connecticut said would put “real teeth” into the Equal Pay Act, by providing more funding for equal pay enforcement and making it easier to bring forward claims of pay discrimination.
 In January 2009, President Barack Obama signed the Lilly Ledbetter Fair Pay Act, reversing the Supreme Court ruling in Ledbetter v.
 Goodyear Tire & Rubber Co., Inc., which severely restricted the time period for filing pay discrimination complaints.

 In 1996, NCPE launched the first “Equal Pay Day,” (originally recognized as “National Pay Inequity Awareness Day” and changed to Equal Pay Day in 1998) to symbolize how far into the new year women had to work to earn as much as men earned in the previous year.
-Typically held in April, Equal Pay Day continues to be a widely recognized public awareness day to illustrate the gap between men's and women's wages, with recent expansions to mark Equal Pay Days for women of color and mothers.
+Typically held on a Tuesday in April, Equal Pay Day continues to be a widely recognized public awareness day to illustrate the gap between men's and women's wages, with Tuesday symbolizing how far into the work week women must work to earn what men earned the previous week, and recent expansions marking Equal Pay Days for women of color and mothers.